All Episodes

 No, I think absolutely not.

-In fact, I think the the more we see of her, the more we see what she's really like.
+In fact, I think the more we see of her, the more we see what she's really like.

-So you think that Obama is going to eventually see this, and what?
+So you think that Obama is going to eventually see this and what?

 Let the DOJ have at her?

-I mean, we've got fast and furious and all that, but some of the significant ones are you've got Benghazi and you've got the emails.
+I mean, we've got Fast and Furious and all that, but some of the significant ones are you've got Benghazi and you've got the emails.

-Okay, so in your theory, Obama sends a signal over there to uh Loretta Lynch and says, okay, drop the hammer.
+Okay, so in your theory, Obama sends a signal over there to Loretta Lynch and says, okay, drop the hammer.

-They indicary and then what?
+They indict Hillary, and then what?

-We got Biden.
+We got Biden?

 Well, I don't know.